noxad/windows-toast-notifications/README.md

 C# demo project for easily creating toast-style notifications in a Windows application.

-Original modified and cleaned up version of code mentioned in Attribution section below was for use in [EDGE Shop Flag Notifier](http://www.mpiworldclass.com/customer-center/beta-widgets.aspx).
+Original modified and cleaned up version of code mentioned in Attribution section below was for use in [EDGE Shop Flag Notifier](http://www.autopoint.com/helpdesk) (click on Add-Ons tab).

 Features
 ---------------------